Translating SRT Subtitles with the Three-Step Reflection Method

 tags from the result, which is the translation result.

-Download directly, unzip, and double-click app.exe
+Download directly, extract, and double-click app.exe

 Q1: How does the reflection workflow differ from traditional machine translation?